pulimeng/eToxPred/README.md

 This README file is written by Limeng PU.

-If you find this tool is useful to you, please cite this paper:
+If you find this tool is useful to you, please cite our paper:
 Pu, L., Naderi, M., Liu, T. et al. eToxPred: a machine learning-based approach to estimate the toxicity of drug candidates.
 BMC Pharmacol Toxicol 20, 2 (2019). https://doi.org/10.1186/s40360-018-0282-6

 # Prerequisites: